ARCHIVE

 The Super Ball $9 Bill is priced the same as the Festival $8 Bill.
 They are $5 each, and are printed on 100% Cotton Rag Paper from Crane & Company, who makes the paper used for U.S. Currency today!
 Each bill comes in a museum grade vinyl currency sleeve to protect your “investment.”

-Above is the Lake Tahoe Poker Chip (300) which debuted in August 2011
+Above is the Tahoe ’11 Poker Chip (300) which debuted August 2011

-As of 4/20/12 there are 109 Lake Tahoe Poker Chips remaining out of 300 .
+Update: As of 8/22/17 there are 144 Tahoe 2011 Poker Chips remaining out of 300

 The Lake Tahoe Poker Chip was a no-brainer for me after how well received the Halloween Poker Chip was!
 I was simply waiting for another appropriate opportunity for a Poker Chip, and this was the run.
 I tried to stay in the realm of the theme I used for the Halloween Poker Chip by using a vintage look of Harvey’s Casino from its heyday in the 1950s.
 The building pictured on this chip was actually destroyed in the early 1980s when a bomb was detonated in the casino area after an eccentric California millionaire tried to extort 3 million dollars from Harvey’s Casino after losing that much in a bad streak of gambling!
-The location and dates of the shows appear on the marquees of the casino, and the four starts in the sky symbolize the members of Phish.
+The location and dates of the shows appear on the marquees of the casino, and the four stars in the sky symbolize the members of Phish.

 For the flip side of the Lake Tahoe Poker Chip, I did my best to use a quintessential image of the beauty of Lake Tahoe.
 In the water to the right of the isand in the lake, you can see Tahoe Tessie swimming by.
 Tahoe Tessie exists in Lake Tahoe folklore dating back to the days of the Washoe tribe of Native Americans, who have many tales alluding to a large creature lurking in the depths of Lake Tahoe, which they called “Da-Ow-A-Ga.”
 Leave it to the white explorers of the area to slaughter this pronunciation and thus incorrectly name it Lake Tahoe!
 The use of the $46 denomination on the chip was inspired by the fact that the Lake Tahoe region first flourished as an American city as a result of the Coal and Gold Mining occurring in Northern California.
 The reference to coal in this song made this the perfect fit.
 Sadly, Lake Tahoe was used as a hub for the Timber industry to supply these mines with wood for the construction of these mines.

-Above is the ‘Buffalo Bill’ Wooden Nickel (1000) which debuts in August 2011
+Above is the Buffalo Bill Wooden Nickel (1000) which debuted August 2011

 The Buffalo Bill Wooden Nickel is based off of an idea I have had for awhile, but have been waiting for the right shows for one.
 When the Colorado Run was announced, it seemed perfectly fitting to design a Wooden Nickel for.
 Seeing as the traditional Wooden Nickel contained the image of a Buffalo in it, what better place than Colorado for a Buffalo inspired item!
 However, instead of having a Native American head on the flip side, it struck me that the Wooden Nickel should have the face of Buffalo Bill on it.